 “Within the Sussex IFCA district cod begin to migrate inshore to their spawning grounds during autumn and spawning occurs during winter and spring.
 They then move to feeding areas, which may be associated with herring abundance”

 Winter Cod Season

-You can never set your watch by the first inshore catches but Cod tend to start making an appearance inshore in October and are caught until February.
+You can never set your watch by the first inshore catches but Cod tend to start making an appearance inshore in October and are caught until early February.
 The peak of the winter Cod season runs from mid November until mid January.
 Larger mature fish spend this period inshore feeding up prior to spawning.
 There are certain hotspots that produce and these are generally rough ground marks 50 to 100 feet deep (15 to 30 metres).